 People with unruptured aneurysms often have no symptoms, especially if the aneurysm is still small.
 If an aneurysm grows large enough to impact the brain or press on a nearby nerve, symptoms may develop such as:

 - Blurred vision or double vision

-If an aneurysm ruptures, it causes bleeding around the brain – a condition called a subarachnoid hemorrhage (SAH).
+Like a balloon, an aneurysm can rupture, leading to bleeding around the brain – a condition called a subarachnoid hemorrhage (SAH).
+SAH is a type of stroke, and it is classified as a hemorrhagic (bleeding) stroke.
 This is a very serious condition that must be treated immediately.
-Symptoms of a ruptured aneurysm come on very suddenly and can include any of the above symptoms, plus the following:
+Symptoms of a ruptured aneurysm come on suddenly, and can include any of the above symptoms, but more frequently involves the following:

 - Loss of balance

 If you or someone you are with experience any of these symptoms, Call 911 or your local emergency number immediately.
 Don't wait to see if symptoms go away.
 The longer the time before stroke treatment, the greater the chance of brain damage and disability.

 At UCLA, we use the most advanced imaging technologies to diagnose brain aneurysms quickly and accurately.
 In some cases, an aneurysm is only discovered once it has ruptured, but we do everything possible to diagnose and manage them before they rupture.
 During your examination, your expert team may use any of the following imaging techniques to locate and assess your aneurysm:

 - Magnetic resonance angiography (MRA)is a non-invasive test that uses magnetic resonance (MR) technology to create images of blood vessels in the brain.
 This study can be done with or without contrast dye, depending on type of images sought.